MLjungg/gazetteer/README.md

 The file "find_synonyms" is based on word embeddings and the algorithm nearest neighbour to find words that have a similar semantic meaning.

-To run the code you need to specify/customize the following in the find_synonms file:
+To run the code you need to specify/customize the following in the find_synonyms file:
 - The variable cathegories: define your cathegory and some words belonging to this cathegory.
 - Similarity threshold: how similar a word has to be in order for it to be considered a semantic synonym.
 It ranges from 0-1 where 1 is completely similar.